Edward Bunting

+Edward Bunting (1773– 17 March 1843) was an Irish musician and folk music collector active in Belfast.
+His A General Collection of the Ancient Irish Music was published in 1796.
+His A General Collection of the Ancient Music of Ireland was published in 1809.
+His The Ancient Music of Ireland was published in 1840.

 Life

 Bunting was born in County Armagh, Ireland.
 At the age of seven he was sent to study music at Drogheda and at eleven he was apprenticed to William Ware, organist at St. Anne's church in Belfast and lived with the family of Henry Joy McCracken.
 At nineteen he was engaged to transcribe music from oral-tradition harpists at the Belfast Harp Festival in 1792.
 As Bunting was a classically trained musician, he did not understand the unique characteristics of Irish music, such as modes, and when transcribing tunes he 'corrected' them according to Classical music rules.
 One proof of this is that some tunes published by him were in keys that could not have been played by the harpists.
 His notes on the harpists, how they played and the terminology they used is however invaluable, and also many tunes would have been lost if he had not collected them.

 Bunting's arrangement of the festival melodies for the pianoforte and notes were published in London as A General Collection of the Ancient Music of Ireland in 1796.